-&lt;sup>9See McFarlane (1999) and Stevens (1999).
+12See McFarlane (1999) and Stevens (1999).

 The discussion above therefore suggests that targeting on an exchange rate is likely to worsen the performance of monetary policy.
-The discussion here, however, does not imply that central banks should pay no attention to the exchange rate.
+This, however, does not imply that central banks should pay no attention to the exchange rate.
 An important transmission mechanism for monetary policy is the exchange rate and its level has important effects on inflation and aggregate demand depending on the nature of the shocks, particularly in small, open economies.
-Therefore, the central bank needs to closely monitor exchange rate developments and factor them in to its decisions on setting monetary policy instruments.
-A depreciation of the exchange rate due to portfolio shocks like terms of trade shocks requires a tightening of monetary policy in order to keep inflation from rising.
+Therefore the central bank needs to closely monitor exchange rate developments and factor them into its decisions on setting monetary policy instruments.
+A depreciation of the exchange rate due to portfolio shocks requires a tightening of monetary policy in order to keep inflation from rising.
 On the other hand, a depreciation from a negative terms of trade shock - when due to falling export prices - requires a different response, an easing of monetary policy as Australia did in 1997.

-The avoidance of a target for the exchange rate does not imply that central banks should have a benign neglect of exchange rates.
-This issue is particularly relevant for emerging market countries, as is emphasized in Mishkin (2000b) and Mishkin and Savastano (2000).
-For the reasons discussed earlier, emerging market countries with large foreigndenominated debt may not be able to afford sharp depreciations of their currencies, which can destroy balance sheets and trigger a financial crisis.
+There is another reason why central banks should not pursue a benign neglect of exchange rates, an issue that is particularly relevant for emerging market countries, as is emphasized in Mishkin (2000b) and Mishkin and Savastano (2000).
+For the reasons discussed earlier, emerging market countries with large foreign-denominated debt may not be able to afford sharp depreciations of their currencies, which can destroy balance sheets and trigger a financial crisis.
 Central banks in these countries may thus have to smooth "excessive" exchange rate fluctuations, but would not involve attempting to prevent the exchange rate from reaching its market-determined level over longer horizons.
-Exchange rate smoothing via foreign exchange market interventions might be necessary at times because of the possibility that such interventions can prevent dynamics in the micro structure of this market that may lead to exchange rate fluctuations that are divorced from fundamentals.
-However, continuing exchange market interventions, particularly unsterilized ones, are likely to be counterproductive because they are not transparent.
+Exchange rate smoothing via foreign exchange market interventions might be necessary at times because of the possibility that such interventions can prevent dynamics in the micro structure of this market that may lead to exchange rate fluctuations, particularly unsterilized ones, are likely to be counterproductive because they are not transparent.
 Instead, exchange rate smoothing via changes in the interest rate instrument will be more transparent and indicate that the nominal anchor continues to be the inflation target and not the exchange rate.
 Central banks should also explain to the public the rationale for exchange rate intervention in a manner analogous to that for interest-rate smoothing, i.e., as a policy aimed not at resisting market-determined movements in an asset price, but at mitigating potentially destabilizing effects of abrupt and sustained changes in that price.

 The conclusion that targeting on the exchange rate is likely to worsen the performance of monetary policy also applies to targeting other asset prices.
 Clearly, setting monetary policy instruments to achieve inflation targets requires factoring in asset price movements.
-Changes in asset prices like those on common stock, housing or long-term bonds have important effects on aggregate demand and inflation and are important transmission mechanisms for monetary policy (e.g., see Mishkin, 1996a).
+Changes in asset prices like those on common stock, housing or long-term bonds have important effects on aggregate demand and inflation and are important transmission mechanisms for monetary policy (e.g., Mishkin 1996b).
 However, the response to fluctuations in these asset prices cannot be mechanical because, depending on the nature of the shocks driving these asset prices, optimal monetary policy responds in different ways.
 Furthermore, because many asset prices matter, targeting on just one would be suboptimal.